MukarramAliKazmi/ai-captcha-solver/readme.md

 # Google reCAPTCHA solver in python, using OpenAI Whisper API

-This is a Python script that uses Selenium and OpenAI Whisper API to solve Google reCAPTCHA.
+This is a Python program that uses Selenium and OpenAI Whisper API to solve Google reCAPTCHA.

 ## Prerequisites